monktastic/no-more-contempt/scratch/key-points.md

 - We lost contact with our absolute goodness, and so we went out searching for our goodness relatively — that is, by making other people bad.
 How ironic that our faint memory of our goodness ended up causing so much harm.

-- The darkness tricks us into closing our hearts precisely when they are needed the most.